 With the rising onslaught of cyber attacks on companies, web security is one of the biggest priorities for businesses in 2021.
 The shift to remote work environments is laying inroads for further cyber-attacks.
 The WFH environments deployed hastily at the beginning of the pandemic were exploited by hackers to their advantage.
 As companies learn to protect themselves from this malicious intent, the emphasis has been primarily on preparation and prevention rather than being reactive to the situation.
 To successfully mitigate the risks and occurrence of malicious hacks, creating cybersecurity awareness, prevention, and best security practices must become part of the company culture.
 Safeguarding data from the vulnerability of external hacks is important for both financial stability as well as the company reputation.
 Cyber attacks can be detrimental to a company’s image as it leads to loss of customer trust and loyalty.

-It is important to understand that as technology changes, cybersecurity practices must be evolved parallelly to protect organisations from advanced malware.
-According to Accenture’s 2020 Cybersecurity Report, organisations with a more proactive security strategy in 2021 will incur fewer breaches, identify security events faster, and minimize attack damage more effectively and efficiently than those who wait for attacks to take root.
+It is important to understand that as technology changes, cybersecurity practices must be evolved parallelly to protect organizations from advanced malware.
+According to Accenture’s 2020 Cybersecurity Report, organizations with a more proactive security strategy in 2021 will incur fewer breaches, identify security events faster, and minimize attack damage more effectively and efficiently than those who wait for attacks to take root.
 According to a report by IDC, worldwide security spending will reach $174.7 billion in 2024 with a compound annual growth rate (CAGR) of 8.1% over the 2020-2024 period.
 The increase in cybercrime including breaches, phishing, privilege access credential abuse, and endpoint security attacks is the major contributing factor to the projected 12% CAGR in cybersecurity IT spending in 2021.
 The global market for cybersecurity software is predicted to grow from $183.2 billion in 2019 to $230 billion this year.

 Here are the top web security predictions for 2021: